Royalphax/credit-agricole-importer/README.md

 ### Are my Credit Agricole credentials safe ?

 As far as your credentials are stored in the ```config.ini``` file, you must be sure that this file is not accessible from public adresses.
-You may secure your host machine as best as you can. **In any case, I'm not responsible if someone stole your credentials.** And if any system security expert go through here, feel free to open a discussion with me if you have any idea to improve how credentials are stored.
+You may secure your host machine as best as you can. **In any case, I'm not responsible if someone stole your credentials.** And if any system security expert go through here, feel free to open a discussion with me on how we can improve storage method.

 ### Can anybody contribute ?